missionpinball/mpf-docs/tutorial/index.rst

 Let's learn by example!

 This tutorial will walk you through using MPF to create a basic pinball machine config.
-Since MPF is just software that supports lots of different physucal hardware, you don't actually need to have physical pinball machine hardware to complete the tutorial.
+Since MPF is just software that supports lots of different physical hardware, you don't actually need to have physical pinball machine hardware to complete the tutorial.
 You can create a "virtual" pinball machine for now and then hook up a real machine later.